VR-Caps: A Virtual Environment for Capsule Endoscopy: VR-Caps Environment

-The basic equation solved to model the tissue deformation is the conservation of momentum \ where $\rho$ is the mass density of the tissue, $\vec{b}$ is the density of external forces per unit mass, and $\sigma$ is the Cauchy stress tensor, which is related to the deformation of the tissue by a suitable constitutive law.
+where $\rho$ is the mass density of the tissue, $\vec{b}$ is the density of external forces per unit mass, and $\sigma$ is the Cauchy stress tensor, which is related to the deformation of the tissue by a suitable constitutive law.
 SOFA uses a linear elastic (Hookean) material model and it solves the equation in the weak form after the inclusion of boundary conditions that constrain the organ.

-Because the finite element method is computationally expensive, we also integrated a deformation model which is intended only to reproduce a deflection of similar appearance to the physically accurate one.
+As the finite element method is computationally expensive, we also integrate a deformation model which is intended only to reproduce a deflection of similar appearance to the physically accurate one.
 The elastic deformation which occurs when the capsule robot is in contact with the organ walls is simulated by the Collider component which is offered in Unity's default physics engine and used for defining the shape of the object for the physical collisions.
 When there is a contact between the capsule robot and the organ, the Collider component stores the position where the collision occurs and the force that capsule robot applies to the organ.
 The displacement amount of vertices of the organ mesh under the force is set so that it gets its maximum value at the contact point and reduces as the distance between the contact point and position of adjacent vertices increases.
 An attenuated force at each vertex, $\vec{F}_v$ is calculated by using the inverse-square law;

 where the original force $\vec{F}$ is divided by the distance squared added 1, to achieve a full strength force at the distance close to zero and avoid the force going to infinity.
 With a given attenuation force, the change in mesh displacement in unit time interval is defined as: